On Global Rates for Regularization Methods based on Secant Derivative Approximations: Introduction

-\paragraph*{Some key concepts and notations} The following notations will be used throughout the paper: The symbol $\|.\|$ denotes the Euclidean norm for vectors in $\Ren$; $\lambda_{\min}$ and $\lambda_{\max}$ denote respectively the leftmost eigenvalue and rightmost eigenvalue of a symmetric matrix; $x^\intercal y$ denotes the Euclidean inner product between two vectors $x$, $y$ in $\Ren$.
+\paragraph*{Some key concepts and notations} The following notations will be used throughout the paper: The symbol $\|.\|$ denotes the Euclidean norm for vectors in $\Ren$; $\lambda_{\min}$ and $\lambda_{\max}$ denote respectively the leftmost eigenvalue and rightmost eigenvalue of a symmetric matrix; $x^\intercal y$ denotes the Euclidean inner product between two vectors $x$, $y$ in $\Ren$. {$\mathds{1}_{A}$ denotes the indicator function for an event $A$.}

 As we will be also concerned with high-order methods, we also define the following.
 Let $\mathbb{R}^{\otimes p_n}$ denote the space of multi-linear maps from $\mathbb{R}^{n} \times \mathbb{R}^{n} \dots \mathbb{R}^{n}$ to $\mathbb{R}$.
 For $T \in \mathbb{R}^{\otimes p_n}$ and $s \in \mathbb{R}^n$, we have $T[s]^p = T[s,s, \dots ,s] \in \mathbb{R}^n$.
 For $v_1, v_2, \dots v_n \in \mathbb{R}^n$, the tensor $T = v_1 \otimes v_2 \dots \otimes v_n$ is defined as $T[s_1, s_2, \dots s_p] = \prod_{i=1}^{p} v_i^\intercal s_i$.
 For $W$ a matrix $\mathbb{R}^{n \times n}$, we define $T[W]^p$ as